 - 1. Remains unchanged. - 2.
 Project reviews for development orders must include a review of the capacity, in acres, that will be consumed by buildout of the development order.
-No development order, or extension of a development order, will be issued or approved if the use project-acreage, when added to the acreage contained in the updated existing land use database, exceeds the limitation established by Table 1(b), Acreage Allocation Table regardless of other project approvals in that Planning Community.
+No development order, or extension of a development order, will be issued or approved if the project acreage for a land use, when added to the acreage contained in the updated existing land use database, exceeds the limitation established by Table 1(b), Acreage Allocation Table regardless of other project approvals in that Planning Community.
 For limerock mining in Planning Community #18, see special requirements in Policy 33.1.4 regarding industrial acreages in Table 1(b).